RocketChat/docs-old/guides/app-guides/omnichannel-apps/instagram-direct/instagram-direct-configuration/instagram-direct-authentication.md

 ![](<../../../../../.gitbook/assets/image (545).png>)

 4\.
 Confirm the Instagram business account you want to use with Rocket.Chat Omni Gateway.
-If you don’t have one yet, you can [create yours in just 30 seconds](https://www.facebook.com/pages/create/?ref\_type=registration\_form).
+If you donÃÂ¢ÃÂÃÂt have one yet, you can [create yours in just 30 seconds](https://www.facebook.com/pages/create/?ref\_type=registration\_form).

 ![](<../../../../../.gitbook/assets/2021-12-31\_18-10-57 (1).png>)